How to Get the Best Last-Minute Travel Deals

 How to book a last-minute cruise

-You can find cruise deals from about three months out to just days before the sailing date.
+You can find last-minute cruise deals from about three months out to just days before the sailing date.
 Unlike airfare, cruise prices are known to drop as the sailing date approaches.
 While the best staterooms on ships tend to sell out early, and for full price, you can usually still find staterooms in almost any category closer to embarkation (although these deals might be for cabins in less desirable areas of the ship, such as ones that are far from the elevator banks).
 If you live within driving distance of the departure port, you’ll save a boatload of money, too, because you won’t have to purchase airfare.

 How to get a last-minute hotel deal